2020PB/police-brutality/reports/Oregon.md

 Footage shows U.S. Marshals using a variety of munitions (tear gas, flashbangs, pepper balls) to clear protestors from the street.
 In the second link, protestors are behind makeshift barricades, but in the first and third, they are just in the street.

-tags: tear-gas, stun-grenade, pepper-ball, shoot, protestor
+tags: tear-gas, stun-grenade, pepper-ball, shoot, protester

 id: or-portland-74